Yvette Larsson interview

 2. What made you stay in Romania? / Why Romania?

 Now, I live in Sweden.
-I hope that there will come a day when I only buy a single ticket to Romania.
+I hope that there will be a day when I will only buy a single ticket to Romania.
 I have tried for a long time to make a living in Romania, either by being an entrepreneur or being employed.

 The more I know Romania, the more I love it.
 I came there the first time in 1985 and then, the second time in 2011, 26 years later.
 I decided to rebrand Romania.
 Now I think I have been there at least 25 times (lost count), since 2011.
 I love the people and beautiful places.